 For reasons of patient safety, this procedure is always performed under a general anaesthetic with an anaesthetist present.
 Surgery can take place as a day procedure but in some instances an overnight stay is required.
 Your plastic surgeon will discuss this with you during your initial consultation.

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day or send it in to our practice beforehand.
-This includes your referral letter (if applicable to your surgery), Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans such as x-ray or other radiology scans and reports.
+This includes your referral letter, Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans such as x-ray or other radiology scans and reports.

 During your initial consultation with one of our specialist plastic surgeons, you will have extensive opportunity to discuss expectations and desired results.
 Your surgeon will explore the different methods of reduction, and review your size, shape and technique.
 You will also have the opportunity to ask any questions you may have about the procedure itself.